The Characters of Dance in the Vampire Bund. Be aware of spoilers.

 Jessica Harlin is a single mother and stripper living in New York, trying to make ends meet to support her little daughter Susie.
 By pure chance, Jessica finds a starving, exhausted Mina and believing her to just be an ordinary little girl, takes her in before discovering she has the queen of the vampires in her little apartment...

-Dumb Blond: Jessica's not exactly the smartest person around.
+- Dumb Blond: Jessica's not the smartest person around.

-Stripper With A Heart Of Gold: Jessica's not the sharpest tool in the shed, but she is one of the kindest people around and a perfect example of how Mina and Akira's faith in humanity can pay off.
+- Hooker with a Heart of Gold: She is one of the kindest people around and a perfect example of how Mina and Akira's faith in humanity can pay off.

-Who Wants to Live Forever?: After knowing the real identity of the girl she just took in, Jessica started to considered to be turned into a vampire.
-Eternal beauty and never get ill, it would be perfect to continue without aging problems her career and give Susie a better life.
-But when Mina told her that she would watch her daughter grow old to the point where she would die in her arms, she changes her mind.
+- Who Wants to Live Forever?: After knowing the real identity of the girl she just took in, Jessica considered turning into a vampire, but when Mina told her that she would watch her daughter grow old to the point where she would die in her arms, she changes her mind.